 At the same time, dialogue is necessary for change to happen.
 We need to openly talk about the things that have been harmful to businesses everywhere.
-Within travel, nothing has probably been more harmful to online travel than the introduction of reviews and ratings.
+Within the travel and hospitality industries, some of the biggest damage in recent years has been done by online reviews and ratings.

 Reviews that have not passed due diligence have the potential to harm the reputation of small businesses everywhere and cost them thousands of dollars in the process.
 Fake reviews favor businesses who know how to play the system and deceive readers who have put their blind faith on an anonymous reviewer.

 At TWISPER, we’ve intentionally done away with reviews and ratings.
 We believe that there’s a better way to discover amazing places beyond trusting reviews and ratings from strangers you’ve never met.

 In the past few years, the reputation economy has become increasingly bloated, saturated, and most importantly unreliable.
 Gone are the days when reviews indicated an authenticated stamp of approval on the quality of experience that a place provides, and more businesses are learning ways to cheat the system.

 In fact, Saoud Khalifah, the founder of Fakespot – a company that analyzes and detects fake reviews across different platforms – claims that 1/3 reviews on a travel platform giant are fake.
 It’s a staggering claim that comes on the heels of concerns surrounding fake news.
 While the platform in question denies these allegations, it shows a growing distrust amongst consumers towards reviews from people they don’t know.

 Think of the countless other restaurants that buy fake reviews, not just to move up the rankings themselves, but to destroy other businesses too.
 According to The Telegraph, fake negative reviews are costing businesses as much as £30,000 per year.